 Information on how to apply for your first passport, renew an existing passport that is full or expiring or replace your passport if it is lost or stolen.
 Please note that our consulates cannot deal with individual enquiries about passport applications.

 Notarial and documentary services

 Information about official documents, certificates, and notes available at the British High Commission in Singapore.

-Information on how you can register a birth or register a death which occurred overseas, and legal documents for couples marrying or entering into civil partnerships abroad.
+Information on legal documents required for couples marrying or entering into civil partnerships abroad.

 Living in Singapore